dadoftheclan/profmix/README.md

-in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject only to the attribution requirement above.
+in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject only to the attribution and license naming requirements above.

+For the avoidance of doubt, the attribution requirement in Section 1 is satisfied by any inclusion of the specified text anywhere within the distributed software package, regardless of visibility, accessibility, or prominence.
+No particular placement, formatting, or user visibility is required.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,